carerix/Cx-WP-Plugin/README.md

 # 6. Support

 * 🔴 [Github issues](https://github.com/carerix/Cx-WP-Plugin/issues)?
-Provide information on where users can get help, such as a support forum, email address, or ticketing system.
+Provide information on where users can get help, such as a support forum, email address or via ticketing system.
 * Give a clear description of the issue
 * Use screenshots and visuals to enhance clarity.
 * Include clear code snippets if necessary.